Frequently Asked Questions about EMDR at Alli Center in Iowa

 Are you comfortable working with survivors who are still in unstable or unsafe environments?

 Our therapists have a wide range of experiences working with clients from all walks of life, including those in crisis and survivors navigating unstable or unsafe environments.
 We know that everyone’s journey is their own, and we are grateful to accompany you for this part of yours.
 When we are working with clients in crisis, we know that they are best positioned to know what their priorities are.
 Typically in these cases, we start working first towards stabilization.
 That might mean identifying resources (like crisis shelters, housing, or food), and it might mean building a toolkit for managing difficult emotions (like grounding skills or having a friend’s number on speed dial).
-Sometimes support looks like making a referral for other specialty care (like medication) and then following up.
+Sometimes support looks like making a referral for other specialty care (like medication management) and then following up.
 Whatever the case, we continue to provide support until you can get into a stable and safe environment.

 Are you comfortable working with survivors who have difficulty trusting therapists?